 Tribes vary in their willingness and abilities to assist with genealogy.
 Tribal records can help in some cases but are limited in scope.
 If a tribe applied for official recognition, its documentation may help.
 The Dawes Rolls were taken beginning in 1887 to survey the “Five Civilized Tribes”: Cherokee, Choctaw, Chickasaw, Creek and Seminole.
 Ancestry.com provides indexes and reservation census schedules, although coverage can be spotty.
 You’ll get the best results by first placing your ancestor in an area and period when it can be proven that indigenous people were present and fleshing out your family history within the context of local history.

 In eastern Dutchess County we are fortunate to have the Moravian Archives and the Yale Indian Papers that document early Native American history.
 The Yale papers, which begin in the 1600s, contain letters, petitions, deeds and court records, all digitized and available online.
 The Moravian documents, housed in Bethlehem, Pennsylvania, cover the Eastern Dutchess missions for 1740s through 1760s, often documenting individuals and relationships by tribe, with Native and Christian names.

 LaRobardier is a professional genealogist and president of the Dutchess County Genealogical Society.
 Every other month, she will discuss strategy and resources for research in Dutchess and Putnam counties and answer queries from readers.
-She can be reached at firstname.lastname@example.org.
+She can be reached at email@example.com.
 Click here for more of her columns.Did you find this article useful or informative?
 Please consider a donation to support our work.
 Even $5 a month, charged automatically to your credit card, would be terrific.
 We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.